Human Development Peer Advisors

 What can peer advisors do?

-- Advise students on a walk-in basis
+- Advise you on a walk-in basis

-- Assist students in exploring internship opportunities
+- Assist you in exploring internship opportunities

 - Offer referrals to various campus resources, both academic and non-academic